Department of Mathematics and Statistics

 I have been a Teaching Fellow for the following courses:

 - Assessing the Computational Efficiency of a Spatial Boost Model for Quantitative Trait GWAS.
-Submitted.
+Accepted by Springer Proceedings in Mathematics & Statistics.

 - Hierarchical Gene-Proximity Models for Genome-Wide Association Studies.
-In Review. [arXiv]
+Under Revision. [arXiv]

 - A Bayesian Hierarchical Gene Model on Latent Genotypes for Genome-Wide